How to refer experienced Software Developers and Executives for salary negotiation coaching

 My clients benefit from my done-for-you coaching service, which starts at $3,000 and can increase from there depending on their results.
 My service is fixed-rate to start, so my clients know exactly what their up-front costs will be.

 “How do I know who I should refer to you?”

 An exercise that I often do when I’m thinking of who I can refer to my friends or my colleagues is this:

 - I block out 20 minutes on my calendar

-- I write down, on a piece of paper, the type of client that they work best with (In my case, experienced Software Developers who have at least one job offer in hand or expect to negotiate one or more job offers in the next four weeks)
+- I write down, on a piece of paper, the type of client that they work best with (In my case, experienced Software Developers and Executives who have at least one job offer in hand or expect to negotiate one or more job offers in the next four weeks)

 - Then, I go through my contact list on my phone, in my address book, in my email client, on LinkedIn, and on Facebook looking for anyone that I think might be a good person to connect them with, and I write down their name

 - In 20 minutes, I can have 5, 10, 20, or even more names written down to refer to a friend or colleague

 I recommend that you do the same.
 Block out 20 minutes on your calendar and follow the above process.
 Then, for each person on your list, feel free to refer them to me or send them the referral introduction email below.